-The following sections describe the approaches used by TRL for valuing its assets and liabilities.
+The following sections describe the approach used by TRL for valuing its assets and liabilities, setting out whether the valuation bases used for Solvency II are either the same as or different to IFRS.
 There were no changes made to the recognition and valuation bases or to estimations during the reporting period.